almorcrette/my-first-genetic-algorithm/README.md

-In this personal project, I am building a genetic algorithm that will evolve an programme that effectively / efficiently completes a designated task.
+In this personal project, I am building a genetic algorithm that will evolve a programme that effectively / efficiently completes a designated task.

 The task is to go around a grid picking up 'cans' that are in some spaces but not